satisayknight/Teamproject5/README.md

 ## Project Description

-Hotel reservation system
+-Hotel reservation system

-Room reservations
+- Room reservations
-Days to be booked
+- Days to be booked
-cleaning fees
+- cleaning fees
-types of rooms
+- types of rooms
-provided food or not
+- provided food or not
-Number of guests / max per room are they a member or not / add a discount check in/ check out
+- Number of guests / max per room
+- are they a member or not / add a discount
+- check in/ check out

 ## Team members